 In October 2016, AbbVie started a Phase 2 trial in 400 people who met diagnostic criteria for Alzheimer's disease.
 Their early disease stage was defined by a CDR rating of 0.5, an MMSE of 22 or higher, and an RBANS of 85 or lower; AD is ascertained by a positive amyloid PET scan.
 This trial compares three doses of 8E12 to placebo, to be infused over a period of 96 weeks plus 16-week followup.
-The primary outcomes are decline on the CDR Sum of Boxes and adverse events.
-Besides blood-based pharmacokinetic parameters for the 8E12 antibody, secondary outcomes include a range of clinical and functional measures such as the ADAS-Cog14, RBANS, FAQ, ADCS-MCI-ADL-24.
-No tau-based target engagement outcomes are listed.
-The trial is being conducted at 68 sites in North America, six European countries, Australia, and New Zealand, and is set to run until 2021.
+The primary outcomes were decline on the CDR Sum of Boxes and adverse events.
+Besides blood-based pharmacokinetic parameters for the 8E12 antibody, secondary outcomes included a range of clinical and functional measures such as the ADAS-Cog14, RBANS, FAQ, ADCS-MCI-ADL-24.
+No tau-based target engagement outcomes were listed.
+The trial was conducted at 68 sites in North America, six European countries, Australia, and New Zealand, and was set to run until 2021.
 In March 2019, the trial stopped enrolling at 453 participants, and ended in July 2021.
 People who completed the study were offered a long-term safety extension of up to 5.5 years of dosing.
 This extension also ended in July 2021.
 According to results presented at the 2021 CTAD conference, tilavonemab did not change the decline on the CDR-SB, or any of the cognitive for functional secondary outcomes, nor did it lower brain atrophy or levels of plasma neurofilament light (Nov 2021 conference news).